alterior-mvc/alterior/packages/web-server/README.md

 - Parameters decorated with `@QueryParam('q')` will be fulfilled with the query parameter `q` if provided (`?q=...`).
 If the query parameter was not provided in the request, the value of the parameter will be `undefined`.
-- Parameters which are decorated with `@Body()` will be fulfilled with the value of `RouteEvent.request.body`.
+- Parameters which are decorated with `@Body()` will be fulfilled with the value of `WebEvent.request.body`.
 If the type of the method parameter is `string`, Alterior will automatically connect a text body parsing middleware (`bodyParser.text()`).
 If the type of the method parameter is `Buffer`, Alterior will automatically connect a raw body parsing middleware (`bodyParser.raw()`).
 For any other parameter type, Alterior adds a JSON body parsing middleware (`bodyParser.json()`).
-If you need other body parsing middleware, you can add it directly to the `middleware` property of the route decorator's `options` parameter and use `RouteEvent.request.body` directly instead.
+If you need other body parsing middleware, you can add it directly to the `middleware` property of the route decorator's `options` parameter and use `WebEvent.request.body` directly instead.

 > Note: If a path parameter is defined directly in the path passed to `@Get()` decorator and an (otherwise unfulfilled) parameter with the same name is